 Prior to joining SJSU in 2006, Dr. Lee worked as a research associate on several research projects: (1) the Practicum Partnership Program, National Initiative for Geriatric Social Work Education funded by the John A. Hartford Foundation; (2) the Asian Pacific Islanders Dementia Care Network funded by the federal Administration on Aging and California Department of Aging; (3) the Health Access for Pacific Asian Seniors funded by the Center for Disease Control and Prevention and California Department of Aging; and (4) Korean Community Empowerment Project: Prevention of Domestic Violence funded by California Department of Health Services Maternal and Child Health Branch, Domestic Violence Section.

-Her completed/ongoing research projects include: (1) Knowledge and perceptions of Alzheimer’s disease and attitudes toward community services use among Korean immigrants funded by the UCLA Quality of Graduate Education Supplemental Allocation Program; (2) Assessment of health and psychological well-being of residents in a multi-ethnic independent living housing funded by the California Endowment (Co-PI with Dr. Sadhna Diwan);(3) Dementia literacy among older Vietnamese immigrants funded by the Office of Faculty Affairs, SJSU; and (4) Exploring interface of culture, health literacy and health promotion among older Asian immigrants with limited English proficiency funded by College of Applied Sciences and Arts, SJSU; and (5) Multidisciplinary healthy aging and wellness programs at senior nutrition sites in San Jose funded by Department of Parks, Recreations, and Neighborhood Services, City of San Jose (Co-PI with Dr. Sadhna Diwan).
+Her completed/ongoing research projects include: (1) Knowledge and perceptions of Alzheimer’s disease and attitudes toward community services use among Korean immigrants funded by the UCLA Quality of Graduate Education Supplemental Allocation Program; (2) Assessment of health and psychological well-being of residents in a multi-ethnic independent living housing funded by the California Endowment (Co-PI with Dr. Sadhna Diwan);(3) Dementia literacy among older Vietnamese immigrants funded by the Office of Faculty Affairs, SJSU; (4) Exploring interface of culture, health literacy and health promotion among older Asian immigrants with limited English proficiency funded by College of Applied Sciences and Arts, SJSU; and (5) Multidisciplinary healthy aging and wellness programs at senior nutrition sites in San Jose funded by Department of Parks, Recreations, and Neighborhood Services, City of San Jose (Co-PI with Dr. Sadhna Diwan).